speedment/speedment-doc/pages/enterprise_spring.md

 ```

 #### Using Paging
-The last feature of the spring-generator plugin is the ability to page results to avoid sending unnecessary large objects to the consuming end.
+The last feature of the spring plugin plugin is the ability to page results to avoid sending unnecessary large objects to the consuming end.
 This is enabled by default, which is why at most 25 results are seen when querying the backend.
 To skip a number of results (not pages), the ?start= parameter can be used as shown here:

 ```
 curl localhost:8080/sakila/film?start=25